Omar Hayat Mahal: History

-The mansion was habitable by 1930, and described as a 'local wonder' by the British authors of the District Gazeteer of Jhang.
+The mansion was habitable by 1930, and described as a 'local wonder' by the British authors of the District Gazetteer of Jhang.
 It was completed in 1935 - at a cost of 200,000 rupees.
 Sheikh Omar died shortly after its completion in 1935.

-Sheikh Omar Hayat's only son, Gulzar, was married in the mansion in an extravagant ceremony in 1937.
-Gulzar was found dead in the palace the very next day of his marriage, possibly as a result of inhalation poisoning as a result of large volumes of coal that had been burnt for the celebration.
-He was buried in the courtyard of the ground floor of the palace, alongside the grave of his mother, who later passed.
+Sheikh Omar Hayat's only son, Gulzar Vohra, was married in the mansion in an extravagant ceremony in 1937.
+Gulzar was found dead in the palace the very next day of his marriage, possibly due to carbon monoxide poisoning as a result of large volumes of coal that had been burned for the celebration.
+He was buried in the courtyard of the ground floor of the palace, alongside the grave of his mother Fatima who later passed.

-Mr Hayat's relatives abandoned the mansion, associating it with bad luck.
-Servants continued living for a couple of years, though no family members laid claim to the building.
+Hayat Vohra's relatives abandoned the mansion, associating it with bad luck.
+Servants continued living there for a couple of years, though no family members laid claim to the building.
 In 1940, the Anjuman-e-Islamia organisation opened a school in the building.
-An orphanage was established in 1948 Sheikh Muhammad Amin, though it was shifted in 1950, leaving the building abandoned once again.
+An orphanage was established in 1948 by Sheikh Muhammad Amin, though it was shifted in 1950, leaving the building abandoned once again.
 Local scavengers dismantled some of the mansion's decorative elements, and sold them to collectors in other cities.

 Two levels of the mansion was removed in the 1970s due to its state of dangerous disrepair, while another level had to be abandoned following severe rains in 1993.
 The building was brought under government control in 1989, with large portions repaired by the mid-1990s with funds raised by the local community.
-The mansion is now used a cultural centre and library.
+The mansion is now used as a cultural centre and library.